-- gather, store, modify, process and use it in physical or electronic form (including making recordings of telephone calls to or from investors or their representatives); - allow its agents, delegates and certain other third parties in countries where the Fund, the Management Company or JPMorgan Chase & Co. do business or have service providers to use it; these third parties may or may not be JPMorgan entities, and some could be based in countries with lesser data protection standards and statutory protections than the EU to store, modify and process such information:

-share it as required by applicable law or regulation (Luxembourg or otherwise).
+- gather, store, modify, process and use it in physical or electronic form (including making recordings of telephone calls to or from investors or their representatives); - allow its agents, delegates and certain other third parties in countries where the Fund, the Management Company or JPMorgan Chase & Co. do business or have service providers to use it; these third parties may or may not be JPMorgan entities, and some could be based in countries with lesser data protection standards (including emerging markets) and statutory protections than the EU to store, modify and process such information.
+In that context, investor data may be shared with central administration agent(s) to which the Management Company has outsourced certain transfer agency functions.
+These agents may also outsource certain functions such as recording investor static data, trade placements and payment information.
+This outsourcing results in the transfer of relevant investor data such as name and address and trading actions (e.g. subscriptions, redemptions and switches) from the agents to their affiliates and/or sub-contractors.
+These agents and the entities to which they outsource to may be located in any location globally including in EMEA, USA, Canada, India, Malaysia and Hong Kong; - share it as required by applicable law or regulation (Luxembourg or otherwise).